 Smokeless Tobacco - has high levels of dangerous chemicals and nicotine and causes mouth and throat cancer.

 Hookah - although smoked through water, has many of the same risks as cigarette smoking and contains carbon monoxide.

 E-cigarettes (Vapes) - devices heat a liquid into an aerosol that is inhaled.
 The aerosol is not harmless water vapor but contains nicotine and other chemicals that are not safe to breathe in.
 Some devices have even exploded and caused injury.

 Vaping has become particularly widespread among Michigan teens.
 Many young people believe that vaping is safe or at least much safer than using other forms of tobacco.

 Let's clear the air and discuss some of the myths about e-cigarettes.

 - It's just water vapor.
 It's not.
 Vape liquids typically consist of propylene glycol, glycerol, nicotine, and other chemicals.
 Some e-cigarette aerosols can contain cancer-causing chemicals like formaldehyde, diacetyl, and acrolein.
 When you vape, you can also be inhaling toxic metal particles like nickel, chromium, and lead.

 - It's just flavoring.
-The flavoring in vapes come from chemicals.
+The flavoring in vapes comes from chemicals.
 While these flavorings may be safe in food, they're not safe to be inhaled into your lungs.